 When you call to book your trip, Giles will discuss your requirements and go through what you'll need to bring and wear, where to meet, and any additional costs such as boarding fees charged by local harbour authorities.
 But below is a list of common questions you may have in mind.

 What should we wear?

 This is entirely dependent on the weather, but it is advisable to bring some warm layers such as a jumper and a lightweight waterproof jacket as it is usually much cooler on the water than on land, and there may be some spray when we're travelling at speed.
-You'll be asked to remove your footwear when on board to protect the teak decks, and so flip flops would be a sensible choice, as shoes can mark the cushions and teak decks!
+Flip flops would be a sensible choice, as shoes can mark the cushions and teak decks!

 If you think you may want to go for a swim, bring towels and a swimming costume.
 There is room to get changed in the cabin, but there isn't a great deal of headroom so it can be a bit awkward.
 It may be best to wear your swimwear under your normal clothes to make life easier